 Here you can learn more about V0LT

-If you need to contact us, you can get in touch at firstname.lastname@example.org.
+If you need to contact V0LT, you can get in touch at firstname.lastname@example.org.
 I also have an email run off of this server, at email@example.com.
-This would be the first email to try, but if you don't get a response in a day or two, try the firstname.lastname@example.org, but this email doesn't always work.
+This would be the first email to try, but if you don't get a response in a day or two, try the firstname.lastname@example.org one.

-It really depends on the program, but V0LT has programs that are supported on Linux, Android, MacOS, WIndows, and even WebGL.
-I usually develop in Unity, so most will be compatible with MacOS, WIndows, and Linux.
-The command line based programs only work on MacOS.
+It really depends on the program, but V0LT has programs that are supported on Linux, Android, MacOS, Windows, and even some WebGL capable programs.
+I usually develop in Unity, so most will be compatible with MacOS, Windows, and Linux.
+The command line based programs, however, only work on MacOS.
 For the programs that support it, I also try to make an Android version.

 Unless the platform directly supports refunds (For example, Itch or Patreon), then we don't offer refunds.
 We will do everything possible to make sure you are satisfied with your product though, including giving store credit or other compensation.
 If you are having a problem with a product, please contact me at my email above, and I'll do everything in my power to fix it.

-Most of V0LT's products are free, so if you want to purchase a paid product but are unsure, I reccommend checking some of the free ones out first.
+Most of V0LT's products are free, so if you want to purchase a paid product but are unsure, I recommend checking some of the free ones out first.
 I try to build all V0LT products - free or paid - with the same quality, so customers can see what they will get when they buy one.
 Paid programs really just have more features, and have had more time put into them.
 If you have any further questions about purchases, please contact me at my email above.

 I use my Early 2017, 15in MacBook Pro for almost all of my development.
 I often borrow hardware from friends, though, in order to test software I've developed for other platforms.
 I also use my Raspberry Pi, and occasionally (though, rarely) using Windows through my Mac's Bootcamp set-up.
-I strongly believe that MacOS is one of the most powerful, efficient, and well made operating systems for software development, and other creative content creation.
-Chances are I'll use MacOS or some Linux variation over all other operating systems whenever I'm given the option.
+I strongly believe that MacOS is one of the most powerful, effective, and well made operating systems for software development, and other creative content creation.
+Chances are I'll use MacOS or some Linux variation over all other operating systems whenever I'm given the chance.